stanislawbartkowski/docker-db2/README.md

 # docker-db2

 This project allows to Dockerize IBM DB2 database.
 The image will contain DB2 installation and a single instance ready to accept connections.
+Database(s) should be added manually.

 # Preparation and prerequisites